sqreen/node_engine_bench/article.md

 I hope you enjoyed this article.
 Do not hesitate to share it around and to read my other articles on [Sqreen's blog](https://blog.sqreen.io/author/vladimir/).
 I also would love to have your feedback and comments here.

-If you are concerned by the security of your Node.js applications, you can take a look at [Sqreen](https://sqreen.io) which revolutionizes the way engineering teams protect apps from intrusions & data loss.